The Illusion of Generalization in Tabular Language Models: Approach

 \section{Approach}

+We operationalize the central question of whether TLMs generalize as three falsifiable sub-questions.
+First, does TLM performance exceed naive baselines across task types?
+Second, can top performance be attributed to training data contamination?
+Third, is tabular pretraining necessary, or does general instruction-following suffice?
+We address each in turn through a majority-class baseline, targeted contamination probes of top-performing datasets, and instruction-tuned controls without tabular exposure.
 We employ Tabula-8B~\cite{gardner2024large} as a representative TLM, re-evaluating it against baselines specifically designed to disentangle distinct sources of performance.
 The majority-class baseline predicts the most frequent class in each test set, establishing the minimum accuracy threshold and enabling us to compute \emph{lift} (improvement over naive prediction).
 This is our primary metric (see Section~\ref{sec:quartile_regression} for rational).
-To disentangle instruction-following capability from tabular knowledge, we fine-tuned Llama-3-8B on the 50K Alpaca dataset \cite{alpaca}, a general-purpose instruction-following corpus containing no tabular data (see Appendix~\ref{app:alpaca_details} for training examples), and refer to this model as Alpaca.
+To disentangle instruction-following capability from tabular knowledge, we fine-tuned Llama-3-8B on the 50K Alpaca dataset \cite{alpaca}, a general-purpose instruction-following corpus containing no tabular data (see Appendix~\ref{app:alpaca_details} for training examples and evaluation protocol), and refer to this model as Alpaca.
 We also evaluate the base Llama-3-8B model without fine-tuning to establish a lower bound and isolate the contribution of instruction-tuning.
+Crucially, Tabula-8B and Alpaca are parallel fine-tunings from the same Base Llama-3-8B.
+Tabula-8B is trained on T4 tabular data without general instruction-tuning, while Alpaca is trained on general instructions without any tabular exposure.
+Any performance gap between the two branches therefore isolates the contribution of tabular pretraining from that of instruction-tuning.
 For quartile tasks, we additionally evaluate Alpaca+Q, which augments Alpaca with 10K quartile-format examples from 20 randomly held-out quartile datasets to isolate format familiarity from tabular reasoning.
 Training details and hyperparameters are provided in Appendix~\ref{app:alpaca_details}.
+We use parameter-efficient LoRA fine-tuning~\cite{hu2022lora} for compute reasons; prior work suggests LoRA matches full fine-tuning on instruction-tuning at this scale~\cite{dettmers2023qlora}, and any residual gap would, if anything, increase Alpaca's recovery of Tabula-8B's accuracy and strengthen our central finding.

 We focus on the UniPredict subset of the Tabula-8B benchmark~\cite{wang2023unipredict}, which contains datasets sourced from Kaggle with semantically meaningful column names (e.g., \texttt{Workout\_Day}) rather than generic identifiers.
 After excluding 4 datasets for which we could not run inference, our evaluation comprises 165 datasets spanning three task types: binary classification (64 datasets), categorical classification (55 datasets), and quartile classification (46 datasets).
 See Section~\ref{sec:tasktypehet} for more details on quartile classification.
 For Alpaca+Q evaluation, 20 quartile datasets were held out for training, leaving 26 quartile datasets for evaluation.
 Representative prompt examples for each task type are provided in Appendix~\ref{sec:prompt-examples}.